 Instant Pot Chicken Noodle Soup

 - 1 cup celery sliced

 - 4 carrots sliced

 - 1/2 teaspoon crushed red pepper flakes more or less to taste

 - 1/2 teaspoon black pepper

-- 2 pounds uncooked skinless, boneless chicken breasts cut into 2" pieces
+- 2 pounds boneless and skinless chicken breasts uncooked, cut into 2 inch pieces

 - 2 teaspoons lemon juice

 - Set the Instant Pot to the Saute setting and add the olive oil.
 Once hot, add the celery, carrot, onion, and garlic.
 Cook for about 2 minutes then add the red pepper, thyme, oregano, salt, black pepper, and chicken.
 Cook for about 2 to 3 minutes.